Diazoxide is for the treatment of long-term low blood sugar levels caused by your pancreas producing too much insulin.

 |Used for||Chronic hypoglycaemia|

-Alongside diazoxide, you may also be prescribed a diuretic, or 'water' tablet.
+Alongside diazoxide, you may also be prescribed a 'water' tablet (a diuretic).
 This is because diazoxide can cause fluid retention, and taking a diuretic will help prevent this.

 Before taking diazoxide